|

 2. Garret Dillahunt, who was great both on the big screen (No Country, Assassination) and on HBO (John from Cincinnati)

-3. Christian Bale: he's rather humorless, but this humorlessness was used to great effect both in I'm Not There and in 3:10 to Yuma
+3. Christian Bale: he's rather humorless, but this humorlessness was used to great effect both in I'm Not There and in 3:10

 4. Tony Gilroy, who wrote the Bourne Ultimatum and wrote & directed Michael Clayton